-Cardiff has the second highest figure for CO2 emissions per capita out of the UK's Core Cities with the emissions from transport and homes making up the majority of its carbon footprint.
+Cardiff has the second highest figure for CO2 emissions per capita out of the UK's 'Core Cities' with the emissions from transport and homes making up the majority of its carbon footprint.
 Although over 51% of Cardiff's residents in the latest transport survey reported travelling to work by sustainable modes of transport and a significant shift has been made in the use of cycling as a mode of travel, the city continues to have the largest volume of motor vehicle traffic by local authority in Wales.
-Since 2016-17, public transport usage (bus and rail) has only slightly increased from 16.8% to 18.1% and cycling accounts for just 15% of overall travel.
-Furthermore, demand for energy is continuing to rise with the Powering Future Cities Report (2016) predicting that, of the UK's major cities, Cardiff is to have the most significant increase in demand for domestic electricity and gas between 2015 and 2035, at 44 % and 28 %respectively.
+Since 2016/17, public transport usage (bus and rail) has only slightly increased from 16.8% to 18.1% and cycling accounts for just 15% of overall travel.
+Furthermore, demand for energy is continuing to rise with the Powering Future Cities Report (2016) predicting that, of the UK's major cities, Cardiff is to have the most significant increase in demand for domestic electricity and gas between 2015 and 2035, at 44% and 28% respectively.
 A significant acceleration in the shift to sustainable forms of travel and renewable sources of energy production is needed.

 Emissions are not just driving climate change but are a significant health threat.
-It is estimated that the equivalent of up to 1,400 deaths each year in Wales alone can be attributed to air pollution and the risk to health is greatest for people living in the most deprived areas, where general health and air quality tend to be poorest.
-Modelling data shows Cardiff has the highest levels of Nitrogen Dioxide (NO2) and

-Particulate Matter ($PM{2.5}$ and PM{10}) pollution in Wales.
+It is estimated that up to 1,400 deaths each year in Wales alone can be attributed to air pollution and the risk to health is greatest for people living in the most deprived areas, where general health and air quality tend to be poorest.
+Modelling data shows Cardiff has the highest levels of Nitrogen Dioxide (NO_2) and Particulate Matter ($PM{2.5}$ and PM{10}) pollution in Wales.
 Poor air quality due to levels of Particulate Matter also adversely effects the natural environment and biodiversity.
 Projections from the Air Quality Expert Group (2019) suggest that while exhaust emissions are likely to continue to fall, following a move toward electric and ultra-low emission vehicles, non-exhaust emissions from the wearing down of tyres and road surfaces are likely to grow in line with increasing levels of traffic.
 Reducing emissions by reducing use of the car will need to be a top priority.

-Cardiff benefits from having a rich and varied natural environment, with its parks, rivers and waterfront location contributing significantly to its economy and health and well-being.
+Cardiff benefits from having a rich and varied natural environment, with its parks, rivers and water front location contributing significantly to its economy and health and wellbeing.
 The city is the top performer in Wales in terms of walking accessibility to local green space and is the most Green Flag awarded area in Wales.
-However, as well as facing a climate crisis, there is also a nature emergency.
+However, as well as facing a climate crisis, there is a nature emergency.
 Natural resources are being used at an unsustainable level.
-Following a two-year dip, Cardiff's current municipal recycling rate - as reported at the cumulative 2022-23 mid-year position - is just above the 64% target set by Welsh Government, at 64.02% and work is ongoing to ensure that the city meets the statutory recycling target of 70% by 2025.

-Globally and locally, overconsumption and methods of production, along with emissions, are significantly impacting on biodiversity and the ecosystems that we rely on.
+Cardiff's municipal recycling rate has dipped over the last two years to 55.8%, remaining below the Welsh Government's targets of 64% by 2021 and 70% by 2025.
+Globally and locally, overconsumption, methods of production, along with emissions are significantly impacting on biodiversity and the ecosystems that we rely on.
 This is likely to lead to food insecurity, with food price spikes impacting on the ability to access healthy food, particularly for those living in poverty and low-income families.
-A national Community Food Strategy is currently under development, to encourage the production and supply of locally-sourced food in Wales.
 The importance of food security is recognised by the city - in 2021, Cardiff became the first place in Wales to achieve Sustainable Food Places Silver Status and work is ongoing to achieve Gold Status.